 Ready to grow your client base?
-SmartAsset AMP helps you connect with qualified leads.
+SmartAsset AMP can help you connect with leads.

 Financial Advisor Business Development Strategies That Work

-Business development can encompass numerous strategies, but at its core, it’s all about encouraging growth and boosting profitability.
+Business development can encompass many strategies, but at its core, it’s all about encouraging growth and boosting profitability.
 Attracting clients is an achievable goal for advisors who are willing to commit time and effort to putting together a plan for growing their business.
+Here are seven ways to help you develop a strategy.

 1. Encourage Referrals

-Referrals can be one of the most powerful ways to generate new leads for your business without investing anything other than your time.
+Referrals can be an effective way to generate new leads for your business without investing anything other than your time.
 There are two ways to build referral networks:

 Clients are more likely to refer friends and family to you without prompting if they’re overwhelmingly satisfied with the service they’re receiving.
-There’s nothing that prevents you from asking for referrals either, though it’s important to ensure that the timing is right to do so.
+There’s nothing that prevents you from asking for referrals either, though it’s important to make sure that the timing is right to do so.

 Beyond client referrals, you can also tap into your professional network to drive leads to your business.
 Attorneys, insurance agents and certified public accountants (CPAs) can all be potential sources of referrals if you offer services their clients need that they themselves are unable to provide.